julian-urbano/MelodyShape/README.md

 Current Version
 ---------------

 The current version is [MelodyShape 1.3](https://github.com/julian-urbano/MelodyShape/releases/tag/v1.3), and it is compiled for Java 7.
-It can be redistributed and/or modified under the terms of the GNU General Public License version 3.
+It can be redistributed and/or modified under the terms of the MIT License.
 Javadoc documentation and a user manual are available as well.